If you haven’t used Trello's Butler Automation before, we think its worth checking out.

 If you combine Email for Trello + Trello Automation, you can help your team automate their email tasks and create powerful workflows.

 Here are some ideas...

 Sometimes, replies to your emails can get lost on a busy board.
 You could use Butler to move cards to the top of the ‘Inbox’ list when a reply comes in via email.

-Here’s what the Butler rule would look like:
+Here’s what the Trello Automation rule would look like:

 Add a checklist of tasks

 You might have a checklist that needs to get done for certain emails. e.g. You could add the “Process Quotation” checklist when an email comes in from a customer requesting a quote.

 To ensure that your team are responding timeously to email requests, automatically add a due date for new incoming emails.

 Trello Automation lets you automate custom fields: you can set custom fields automatically and you can react to changes to their value.
 In the example below, a checklist item to call the client is added automatically.
 The details of the client (name and contact number) is pulled from the custom fields.

 Email for Trello supports a special syntax that can turn a Trello comment into an email.
 Trello comments can be added based on triggers, this means that Trello Automation can be used to automatically send out emails based on triggers - e.g. Send a status email when a card is dragged to a certain list, Automatically send reminder/follow-up emails based on the card due date.